When is Winter Love Island on ITV2? Where is it set? Who is the new host?

 — ITV2 (@itv2) December 2, 2019

-A promo was launched just a few days later, narrated by Ian Stirling, naturally.
+A promo was launched a couple of days later, narrated by Ian Stirling, naturally.

 Nevertheless, ITV has now confirmed that they’ve since pulled the promo following Caroline Flack’s arrest.